maateen/vim-for-devops/README.md

 # Vim for Python

 This project has been started to sync my minimal `.vimrc` file into the cloud.
 Initially, writing Python code was only in focus.
-But now I am using it as a generalized lightweght editor.
-I am using it for day-to-day Bash, Python, Go programming and writing Dockerfiles.
+But now I am using vim as a generalized lightweight editor.
+I am using it for day-to-day Bash, Python, Go programming and writing Dockerfiles, Ansible Playbooks, Terraform Codes.
 You can follow this at your own risk.

 # Usage